epomatti/wsl2-dns-fix-config/README.md

 # WSL2 DNS fix

-Use this to make your WSL image run with Google `8.8.8.8` name resolver.
+One-liner shell script that setup your WSL image to use custom name resolution from Google.

+This will help you prevent name resolution issues when coding and falling into those issues.

 ## Usage